victor-xxi/kindle-clippings-to-csv/README.md

 - If the clipping has a semicolon then the CSV may have some issues.

+## Work in progress

+- Add conversion to a nice latex file that does chapters per years or per author.
+If the purpose is printing it physically, chapters by years make more sense as it's easier to update.

 ## Future work

 - Add suport for an ebook that my friend owns.
-- Add conversion to a nice latex file that does chapters per years or per author.
-If the purpose is printing it physically, chapters by years make more sense as it's easier to update.